robsyc/MB-VAE-DTI/README.md

 This will:
 - Generate embeddings for drugs and proteins
-- Create h5torch files for efficient data loading
+- Create [h5torch](https://h5torch.readthedocs.io/en/latest/) files for efficient storage & loading
 - Save processed data in the data/processed directory

 ### Model Training